 March 3, 2011 by Heather Cowper

-Filed under Accommodation, Art and design, Budapest, Eating and drinking, Europe, Gardens, Hostels, Hotels, Hungary, Lake Balaton, Leisure, Podcasts, Sightseeing, Spa & Pampering, video
+Filed under Europe, Accommodation, Leisure, video, Podcasts, Art and design, Budapest, Eating and drinking, Gardens, Hostels, Hotels, Hungary, Lake Balaton, Sightseeing, Spa & Pampering

 In Podcast No 15 in my travel podcast series, you’ll hear about my week’s holiday in Hungary starting and ending in Budapest with a few days in between at Lake Balaton, a large freshwater lake that’s a popular Hungarian holiday destination.
 We spent four days in the laid back Hullám Hostel and visited the castles and palaces along the lake shore, took the ferry across the lake and floated around among the water lilies in the thermal spa at Hévíz.
 In Budapest we also enjoyed the Palatine Baths on Margaret Island, admired the statues of the communist era at Memento park and spent our last day exploring the castle district and the Hungarian festival of folk arts that was being held over St Stephen’s day.

 I hope you enjoy the slide show below that is designed to accompany the podcast

 Our first couple of nights in Budapest were spent at Mandragora Hostel, set in a turn of the century apartment building with an internal courtyard, with Indian style decor.
 We found the Mandragora Hostel charming and comfortable, and the staff were extremely helpful, but you should be aware that the location is on a busy intersection, so some of the rooms facing the road can be noisy.